New date for Nigeria event announced.

 This year the Microsoft software engineers in Africa celebrated their first anniversary.
 The Lagos team also saw Azure Object Anchors mixed reality service for HoloLens become available in private preview as announced at Microsoft Ignite 2020.

-Update October 16, 6:00 PM GMT: Article update with additional details on postponement of Nigeria event.
+Update October 16 2020, 6:00 PM GMT: Article updated with additional details on the postponement of Nigeria event.

 Update October 16, 6:00 PM GMT: Article updated with additional details on the postponement of Nigeria event.